 Sandy’s 30+ year career has afforded her leadership positions in four completely different sectors – communications, research, fashion retail and leadership development.
 Through these experiences she became increasingly interested in the observation that every sector had patterned approaches to change, strategy, leadership and culture.
 Moreover she noticed consistent and repeating behavioural patterns and characteristics amongst those who were typically awarded leadership status through the usual management processes.
-This lead her to become a mid-life, part-time uni student and in 2018 will complete a BA majoring in both History and Gender Studies.
+This led her to become a mid-life, part-time uni student and in 2018 completed a BA majoring in both History and Gender Studies.
 Her first-hand experience and deep interest in personal reinvention as a leader morphed naturally into a deep interest in what it takes to drive systemic transformation.
 She has been a social commentator, writer/blogger and public speaker on social trends, gender and diversity, innovation, and re-invention.
 Aside from years honing her craft as a strategist, Sandy is a certified leadership coach, widely experienced facilitator, and in 2016 founded Play Colab to ensure her commitment to systemic transformation and collaborative leadership was a lived and shared experience.
 She considers her ethnic identity and upbringing as a half-Japanese New Zealander critical to her mindset and worldview.
 Married with two young adult children, Sandy is based in the heart of Auckland City and is committed to contributing to the conversation around the healthy development of this city she calls home.

 Dr. Jane Horan